duckies/cop4053-website/content/en/posts/week-13.md

 ### Will

 ### Quynh
+I made some changes with the enemy's behavior, as well as adding the animation of the character shooting bow and arrow to the game.
 ### Michaela
 I made some final fixes to our game's areas-- adding unique backgrounds and background music to each area.
 I also lowered the overall game volume (in response to our playtesting feedback) and wrore a few more lines of last minute dialogue for our game's tutorial for the sake of clarity.